 Since its earliest days, American television screens have never looked much like American reality.
 Network executives have apparently never been comfortable with too many Asians being on the small screen at one time.
 Asian sidekicks are alright, as are Asian guest stars.
 A non-recurring Asian love interest is acceptable, provided the character is female.
 There have been only a handful of television shows starring Asians and even fewer with primarily Asian casts.
-[UPDATE — this post was originally written in 2012 and since then the number of Asians on network television has begun to grow].
+[UPDATE — this post was originally written in 2012 and since then the number of Asians on network television has begun to grow and thus, I occasionally update it].

 Meanwhile, the internet has become the great democratizer, allowing Asian-Americans (and Canadians) like Christine Gambito, Michelle Phan, Freddie W, Fung Bros, Jessica Lizama, Kev Jumba, Kevin Wu, Nikki Limo, Peter Chao, Ryan Higa, Timothy Traphik DeLaGhetto, Wong Fu Productions and others to garner millions of followers each and in the process become internet celebrities, if not terrestrial television ones.
 Nowadays there are far more Asian-American (and Anglo-Asian diaspora) web series than network shows and while television slowly adapts, at this rate it may cease to exist before it even begins to resemble its audience.